The black-backed gulls have flown far up the river.

 He’s a Kipper, I’m a Green,

-We both love the darling buds of May
+We love all the darling buds of May

 That clothe the splendent Faerie Queene.